telerik/fiddler-everywhere-docs/user-guide/settings/connections.md

 ---
-title: Allow Remote Computers to Connect
+title: Connections
 slug: allow-remote-computers-to-connect
 tags: remote connections, remote traffic
 publish: true
+position: 20
 ---

 # Allow Remote Computers to Connect

-Fiddler allows you to capture traffic from remote devices.
+Fiddler Everywhere allows you to capture traffic from remote devices.
 This article lists the steps you need to perform to achieve this.

 ## Enable the Allow Remote Computers to Connect Setting